215 Kitchen & Drinks takes a fresh approach to dining in and out in Oxford.

-215 is somewhere to go and meet friends for a drink and a few plates of nibbles, to meet your partner for a weekend meal of quality, somewhere to celebrate birthdays, anniversaries and eat out during your trips to Oxford and somewhere for the whole family on Sundays.
+215 Kitchen & Drinks is somewhere to go and meet friends for a drink and a few plates of nibbles, to meet your partner for a weekend meal of quality, somewhere to celebrate birthdays or anniversaries and to eat out during your trips to Oxford, as well as somewhere for the whole family to enjoy on Sundays.

 Meet our Executive Chef, Paul Welburn